The Kodaira dimensions of $\overline{\mathcal{M}}_{22}$ and $\overline{\mathcal{M}}_{23}$: Constructing the tropical independence

-We now outline the cases to be considered in our proof of Theorem~\ref{thm:independence}.
-Recall that switching loops have positive multiplicity, switching bridges have multiplicity at least 2, and the sum of all multiplicities is at most 2.
-Therefore, $\Sigma$ falls into one of the following cases: {\arabic{enumi}} \begin{enumerate} \item There are no switching loops or bridges. \item There is a switching bridge. \item There is one switching loop. \item There are two switching loops. \end{enumerate} The case of two switching loops is the most delicate, and we consider subcases depending on the relationship between the two switching loops.
+We conclude this overview by outlining the cases and subcases to be considered in our proof of Theorem~\ref{thm:independence}.
+Recall that switching loops have positive multiplicity and the sum of the multiplicities of all loops and bridges is at most 2.
+Therefore, $\Sigma$ falls into one of the following cases: {\arabic{enumi}} \begin{enumerate} \item There are no switching loops and no bridges of multiplicity 2. \begin{enumerate} \item There are no bridges of multiplicity 1. \item There is 1 bridge of multiplicity 1. \item There are 2 bridges of multiplicity 1. \end{enumerate} \item There is a bridge of multiplicity 2. \begin{enumerate} \item The bridge of multiplicity 2 is $\beta_1$. \item The bridge of multiplicity 2 is not $\beta_1$ and is not a switching bridge. \item The bridge of multiplicity 2 is not $\beta_1$ and is a switching bridge. \end{enumerate} \item There is one switching loop. \begin{enumerate} \item There are no bridges of multiplicity 1. \item There is 1 bridge of multiplicity 1. \end{enumerate} \item There are two switching loops. \end{enumerate} In the case of two switching loops, there are no bridges of positive multiplicity, and we consider subcases depending on the relationship between the two switching loops.
+More precisely, when there is an $h$-switching loop and an $h'$ switching loop, we consider separate cases for $h' \in \{h-1, h, h+1\}$.